 An influential in the world of specialty fashion, Arroz was one of the first plus size spokes-models to get a lucrative consulting contract.
 She represented the Spiegel large size women’s fashion brand, For You From Spiegel, a catalog and chain of boutiques, in print, videos, on television and radio.
 Arroz was also the former editor in chief of Big Beautiful Woman (BBW) and Maternity Fashion & Beauty magazines in the early nineties.

-On the retail speaker’s trail, Arroz worked with a diverse group of fashion and educational institutions and prestigious law firms like Thelen Reid Brown Raysman & Steiner, The Learning Annex, Fashion Group International, the California Market Center, the Fashion Institute of Design & Merchandising (FIDM), The University of Oklahoma, Brooks College, American College at American Intercontinental University (AIU), Image Communications International, Nordstrom, Woodward and Lathrop, Robinson’s, Foley’s, Saks Fifth Avenue, Jordon Marsh, Bullock’s Woman, A & S, Parisian, Kaufmann’s, Dillard’s, Famous Barr, Meier & Frank.
+On the retail speaker’s trail, Arroz worked with a diverse group of fashion and educational institutions and prestigious law firms including Thelen Reid Brown Raysman & Steiner, Fashion Group International Los Angeles (FGILA) The Learning Annex, the California Market Center, the Fashion Institute of Design & Merchandising (FIDM), The University of Oklahoma, Brooks College, American College at American Intercontinental University (AIU), Image Communications International, Nordstrom, Woodward and Lathrop, Robinson’s, Foley’s, Saks Fifth Avenue, Jordon Marsh, Bullock’s Woman, A & S, Parisian, Kaufmann’s, Dillard’s, Famous Barr, Meier & Frank.